Adelaide University: Waite Historic Precinct

 The Waite Historic Precinct includes the Urrbrae House museum, Waite Arboretum and Waite Conservation Reserve.
 The museum resides in the former home of Peter Waite and was built in 1891.
 Its interior is designed by Aldam Heaton & Co, who was also responsible for designing interiors for the Titanic.
 The Waite Arboretum, a tree museum, is home to over 2,500 tree specimens from over 1,000 taxa, many of which are endangered in the wild.
 The annual rainfall at the arboretum is 622mm.
 The Waite Conservation Reserve is home to native plants and fauna.

-Other exhibitions
+Other exhibition spaces

 The SASA Gallery showcases creative works by students and researchers.
-It is located in the Kaurna Building.
+It is located in the Kaurna Building on the City East campus.
 It is the modern descendant of the SA School of Art (SASA) established in 1856.

 The Bob Hawke Prime Ministerial Centre and Kerry Packer Civic Gallery have exhibitions that change regularly.

+The Ira Raymond Exhibition Room in the Barr Smith Library is a contemporary dynamic space featuring diverse exhibitions, including student and faculty partnered exhibitions, that showcase university collections.

 Other divisions

 Other planned divisions of the university include: